-The opioid crisis started in the United States in the 1990s when physicians began prescribing narcotic medication to patients more frequently.
-The reason physicians were more comfortable prescribing these medications: pharmaceutical companies assured providers that their patients would not become addicted to these medications.
+The opioid crisis that we are in started in the 1990s.
+At that time, US physicians began prescribing narcotic medication to patients more frequently.
+Why?
+Because pharmaceutical companies assured providers that their patients would not become addicted to these medications.
 Unfortunately, the pharmaceutical companies were wrong, and millions of Americans have since faced the crisis of opioid addiction.
 Since the 1990s, the number of opioid-related overdoses has quadrupled the yearly average.
 Therefore, a drug addiction treatment program is crucial for people to overcome opioid addiction.

 Opioids and opiates include a broad spectrum of both prescription (i.e. codeine, morphine, hydrocodone, fentanyl) and non-prescription drugs (i.e. heroin) that are made or derived from poppy plants.
 Here we will look at codeine and morphine, and what the difference is between these two drugs.